IATI/iati-tables/README.md

 To access the data please go to the [website](https://iati-tables.codeforiati.org/) and for more information on how to use the data please see the [documentation site](https://docs.tables.iatistandard.org/).

+## Overview

+This IATI Tables repository holds 4 parts.

+The first part is the IATI Tables pipeline that downloads data, processes it in a Postgresql database and makes the resultant data available as files in several formats.
+This is mainly in the `iati_tables` directory, with tests for it in the `tests` directory.

+The second part is the web front end that provides a static website on the front end to the user.
+This is in the `site` directory.

+The third part is some Datasette templates that are used to theme a Datasette instance.
+This is in the `datasette` directory.

+The fourth part is some docs for end users.
+These are in the `docs` directory and are provided at https://docs.tables.iatistandard.org/en/latest/

+More details on how to run each of these parts is below.

 ## Dev work with Docker

 ### Prerequisites